-- Gift loans,
+- · Gift loans,

-- Pay-related loans,
+- · Pay-related loans,

-- Corporation-shareholder loans,
+- · Corporation-shareholder loans,

-- Tax avoidance loans, and
+- · Tax avoidance loans, and

-- Loans to qualified continuing care facilities (made after October 11, 1985) under a continuing care contract.
+- · Certain loans made to qualified continuing care facilities under a continuing care contract.

 A pay-related loan is any below-market loan between an employer and an employee or between an independent contractor and a person for whom the contractor provides services.